miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 A diode can be used to protect our circuits against reverse voltage, or to rectify alternating current to direct current.
 There a special diodes, such as LEDs, which light up in forward bias and Zener diodes, which allow us to protect our devices from overvoltage.
 ## Level 9 - The Transistor
 ### Video Transcript
 There is one more component that is used in practically every electronics device today, and makes all our technologies possible.
 It is another application of semiconductor technology and you certainly heard about it at some point - the transistor.
+The transistor is like a switch that can turn on and off current flow.
+However, it does so without needing any mechanical components.

 #### P-N Junction
 Remember the P-N junction that is within every diode.